jbkinney/mavenn/docs/index.rst

 ========================================================================================
-MAVENN: Quantitative Modeling of Sequence-Function Relationships using Neural Networks
+MAVE-NN: Quantitative Modeling of Sequence-Function Relationships using Neural Networks
 ========================================================================================

 MAVE-NN is a python package for inferring models of sequence-function relationships from